elasticpath/html5-reference-storefront/README.md

 <h3 id="remote">Running HTML5 Reference Storefront Remotely</h3>
 Running remotely means your HTML5 Reference Storefront is running locally, but Cortex API, Search, Commerce Engine, etc, runs on an external server.
-We are expecting that your Cortex API Integrator
+We expect your Cortex API is using the Integrator

 <b>To run remotely:</b>
 <ul>